 This section is also where you should give a brief breakdown of which scheduling tools are available for your employees, as well as a brief description of what each tool, like your mobile scheduling app, can do.

-What should you include in your scheduling processes and guidelines?
+What to include in your scheduling processes and guidelines

 - Procedures for submitting work schedule preferences